-If you have been following my blog or part of my mailing list then you should know that I absolutely love using game-based learning in my chemistry classroom.
+If you have been following my blog or part of my mailing list then you should know that I love using game-based learning in my chemistry classroom.
 Why? because it is less intimidating to students than a worksheet.
 There is some science behind it that I won't go into in this post, but just know that game-based learning is beneficial for two main reasons:

 1. Students forget they’re learning while they’re learning: Sometimes students just need some low-stakes activities to take their mind off the work part and have fun, but they are still learning during the process.

 2. The games promote critical thinking and problem-solving as students need to develop different strategies in order to potentially “win” the game and outsmart their opponent.

 What better topic to use game-based learning for than the mole concept and mole calculations?

 I don't know about you, but my students hate the mole, there is just something about all those small numbers that they dislike, and usually, they get lost somewhere and then... it's a whole mess.

 Thankfully teaching the mole concept using dimensional analysis was removed from our syllabus because our students are notoriously terrible at math.
 No matter what teaching strategy you use, students need practice in order to master these calculations and that is why I use tic tac toe as part or pair work in order to get my students to that level.